 Methamphetamine is a very potent stimulant that has become so popular in recent years that it has become an epidemic.
-Originally discovered in 1893, it was used for many years as an alertness aid and medication for various disorders, such as attention deficit hyperactivity disorder and even obesity.
+Originally discovered in 1893, methamphetamine was used for many years as an alertness aid and medication for various disorders, such as attention deficit hyperactivity disorder and obesity.
 In recent years, however, it has become an incredibly commonly abused illegal drug in the form of crystal meth.

 With its tendency to be extremely cheap, extremely potent, and extremely common, meth is becoming the drug of choice for many people prone to substance abuse disorders.
-There are estimates that 1 million or more people in the US may be living with the effects of meth use or meth addiction, with nearly 2 million that may have used meth in the past year.
+There are estimates that 1 million or more people in the US may be living with the effects of meth use or meth addiction, with 1.9 million that may have used meth in the past year.

 What are Meth Sores?

 You may have heard of meth sores in the news or elsewhere.
 Meth sores are open wounds or lesions on the skin of people who routinely abuse meth.
 They frequently appear on many parts of the body and can have physical and physiological causes.
 They can last long, often exacerbated by the user’s behavior.
 Their severity can depend on the underlying cause, any pre-existing health issues, and whether or not treatment is sought.